Witch hunts in India: Efforts to end witch-hunting

-Attempts to create legislation to prevent and eliminate the practice of witch-hunting have been made at both national and state levels.
-For example, In 2001 Jharkhand enacted The Prevention of Witch (Daain) Practices Act to “eliminate” the “torture, humiliation and killing by the (sic) society”.
-Additionally, the law criminalises rituals performed by witch doctors who are believed to identify and ‘cure’ witches.
-In 2021 the state government launched Project Garima which aims to curb witch-hunting by “empowering” victims by providing them with counselling, job skills training and livelihood opportunities.
+Attempts to create legislation to prevent and eliminate the practice of witch-hunting have been made at national and state levels.
+For example, in 2001 Jharkhand enacted The Prevention of Witch (Daain) Practices Act to "eliminate" the "torture, humiliation and killing by the (sic) society".
+Additionally, the law criminalises rituals performed by witch doctors who are believed to identify and 'cure' witches.
+In 2021 the state government launched Project Garima which aims to curb witch-hunting by "empowering" victims by providing them with counselling, job skills training and livelihood opportunities.
 The project also has the goal of spreading awareness among vulnerable communities in order to prevent witch-hunts.
+Currently 6 states in the country have specific laws targeting witch hunting including Rajasthan, Jharkhand, Chhattisgarh, Bihar, Odisha, and Assam, meanwhile Maharashtra and Karnataka have legislation broadly covering witch-hunting along with other superstitions.

 However, the overall effectiveness of anti-witch-hunting legislation has been called into question.
-Firstly, the majority of laws enacted to combat witch-hunting have only been made at a state level and the national Government of India has yet to pass a specific piece of legislation relating to the practice.
-One of the only attempts to stop this crime at a national level has been the introduction of The Prevention of Witch-Hunting Bill by Raghav Lakhanpal to parliament in 2016, however, as of now the bill is still pending.
+Firstly, the majority of laws enacted to combat witch-hunting have only been made at a state level and the Central Government of India has yet to pass a specific piece of legislation relating to the practice.
+One of the only attempts to stop this crime at a federal level has been the introduction of The Prevention of Witch-Hunting Bill by Raghav Lakhanpal to Parliament in 2016, however, as of now the bill is still pending.

-The implementation of these laws is also poor, this can be seen through the low conviction rate of perpetrators, of whom only 2 percent are actually convicted.
-Furthermore, Most cases are not documented as it is difficult for poor and illiterate women to travel from isolated regions to file police reports.
-Even cases that are reported are still likely to be dismissed due to a lack of proper investigation, witnesses or because of a 'compromise' reached between victim and perpetrator.
-For this reason, campaigners have argued for social solutions which target superstition and irrationality in communities, support victims and address the roots of the problem, rather than taking a strictly legal approach when it comes to eliminating witch-hunting.
+The implementation of these laws is also poor, as only 2 percent of perpetrators are convicted.
+Cases that are reported are likely to be dismissed due to a lack of proper investigation, witnesses or because of a 'compromise' reached between victim and perpetrator.
+Furthermore, most cases are not documented as it is difficult for poor and illiterate women to travel from isolated regions to file police reports.
+For these reasons, campaigners have argued for social solutions which target superstition and irrationality in communities, support victims and address the roots of the problem, rather than taking a strictly legal approach to eliminate witch-hunting.

-Non-governmental organisations like the Centre for Social Justice use the legal system to fight for the rights of women and marginalized people, who are attacked in witch hunts.
-They also use the law to protect women's assets.
+Non-governmental organisations like the Centre for Social Justice (CSJ) use the legal system to fight for the rights and assets of women and marginalized people, who are attacked in witch hunts.
 Another organisation, ANANDI, builds solidarity among victims of witch hunts or those who live in areas where women are frequently targeted.
 Individual activists have also had a significant impact on the fight against witch-hunting.
-For example, Birubala Rabha, who runs an organisation which spreads awareness against witch-hunting called Mission Birubala, has spent the last 15 years campaigning against the practice.
-Rahba was instrumental in the passing of The Assam Witch Hunting (Prohibition Prevention and Protection) Act, which many say is India's toughest anti-witch-hunting law and in 2021 was recognised for her work by the Government of India with the prestigious Padma Shri award.
+For example, Birubala Rabha, who runs an organisation which spreads awareness against witch-hunting called [Mission Birubala, has spent the last 15 years campaigning against the practice.
+Rabha was instrumental in the passing of the Assam Witch Hunting (Prohibition Prevention and Protection) Act, which many say is India's toughest anti-witch-hunting law and in 2021 was recognised for her work by the Government of India with the prestigious Padma Shri award.